Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: A Machine Learning Approach

-In this section, we present a state feedback policy for Problem \eqref{eq:routing} learned by OCT-H. We consider the problem with $n = 2, m = 1$.
-For this problem, at each time $t$, we only need to compare $\gamma_1(t), \gamma_2(t)$ and 0 to determine the optimal control.
-From the derivation above, it is straightforward that the optimal feedback policy depends only on the time $t$ and not on the state variable.
-Given the parameters $\mu_1 = 0.5, \mu_2 = 1, C_1 = 1, C_2 = 1.5, \lambda = 1, R = 3, T = 10 $, the optimal feedback policy is:
+In this section, we present a state feedback policy for Problem \eqref{eq:routing} learned by OCT-H. We consider the problem with $ m = 1$ and $n = 2$.
+For this problem, at each time $t$, we only need to compare $\gamma_1(t), \gamma_2(t)$ and 0 to determine the extremal control.
+From the derivation above, it is straightforward that the extremal feedback policy depends only on the time $t$ and not on the state variable.
+Given the parameters $\mu_1 = 0.5, \mu_2 = 1, C_1 = 1, C_2 = 1.5, \lambda = 1, R = 3, T = 10 $, the extremal feedback policy is:

 To generate a training data, we sample 1000 initial states uniformly from the interval $(0,10)^2$ and solve each instance.
 For each solved instance, we extract 10 feature vectors along with their associated control vectors from each subinterval with constant control.
 The policy learned by OCT-H is given in Figure \ref{fig:routing}.
-We observe that this policy is almost identical to the optimal policy in \eqref{eq:queuopt}, with only slight numerical differences.
+We observe that this policy is almost identical to the extremal policy in \eqref{eq:queuopt}, with only slight numerical differences.